antononcube/Raku-Data-Importers/README-work.md

 from both URLs and files.

 **Remark:** The built-in sub `slurp` is overloaded by definitions of this package.
-The corresponding functions `import-url` and `import-file` can be also used.
+The corresponding function `import` can be also used.

 **Remark:** The slurp / import functions can work with CSV files if ["Text::CSV"](https://raku.land/zef:Tux/Text::CSV), [HMBp1],